tallerasaf/link_scraper/README.md

 ## Credits
-This package was created with Cookiecutter and the [sourcery-ai/python-best-practices-cookiecutter](https://github.com/sourcery-ai/python-best-practices-cookiecutter) project template.
+This project was created with Cookiecutter and the [sourcery-ai/python-best-practices-cookiecutter](https://github.com/sourcery-ai/python-best-practices-cookiecutter) project template.